 - The UN Tax Committee should discuss, explain and recognize a clearly formulated principle on which to base attribution of taxing rights.
-The policy choice to tax income from (only) ADS in the State where the payment arises should fit in that principle and the current commentary should better tailor the rationale, which has been copied from the rationale for the article on the fees for technical services.
-The Drafting Group (DG) has responded that after the August Subcommittee meeting, the Commentary has been completely overhauled and drafted afresh to address this concern. - In the absence of an agreed principle it is unclear what the rationale behind the proposal is and which problem it is intended to solve.
-The Drafting Group wondered why this question has not been raised in the Inclusive Framework where another solution is under development to address the same tax concerns. - Members in favor of the provision argue that the mere extension of taxing rights for source countries justifies the proposal in addition to it addressing a BEPS issue and significant engagement in the market jurisdiction with no physical presence.

-- Other Members questioned the characterization of issue of taxation of digital services as a BEPS issue (covering individuals is not consistent with this rationale) and noted that the proposed sourcing rule is inconsistent with the stated rationales).
-Due regard to this concern being raised at the time of August Subcommittee meeting, the DG has deleted all reference to BEPS concerns in the revised Commentary since the main objective of introduction of Article 12B is allocation of taxing rights to market jurisdictions also over this income. - Some comments suggested it is not correct that non-resident service providers have an unjustified advantage over domestic service providers.
-DG has addressed this concern by deleting the reference in the Commentary. - A monetary threshold could be considered to avoid disproportionate administrative burdens.
-The DG is not in favor of this and has drafted reasons for its approach in the Commentary. - Developing countries generally do not have many treaties in force.
-For them solely developing a treaty provision would not help as it does not create taxing rights for a government.
-On the other hand, the DG is of the view that the objective of the proposal is to address concerns raised due to the existing tax treaty rules requiring physical presence.
-Where there is no treaty, taxation as per domestic law, if any, will prevail. - Moreover, it is not clear how many countries do have domestic provisions in place that would tax income from ADS and are now restricted by existing treaty provisions.
-The DG is of the view that States are sovereign in deciding their own tax system. - These countries would be better helped with advice concerning how to introduce and administer such rules and by sharing experiences from members whose countries do have these domestic measures in place including ensuring that such provisions are consistent with other international obligations such as trade obligations.
-As per the DG, priority has to be given to develop a provision to be included in the same instrument creating the problem, as previously identified.
-Guidance on domestic legislation could be provided later, if any country needs such advice. - It is unlikely that many countries (especially those in which major digital companies are resident) will accept this provision in their treaties as the issue at stake is a multilateral issue and requires a global solution.
+The policy choice to tax income from (only) ADS in the State where the payment arises should fit in that principle and the current commentary should better tailor the rationale, which has been copied from the rationale for the article on the fees for technical services. - In the absence of an agreed principle it is unclear what the rationale behind the proposal is and which problem it is intended to solve. - Members in favor of the provision argue that the mere extension of taxing rights for source countries justifies the proposal in addition to it addressing a BEPS issue and significant engagement in the market jurisdiction with no physical presence. - Other Members questioned the characterization of issue of taxation of digital services as a BEPS issue (covering individuals is not consistent with this rationale), and noted that the proposed sourcing rule is inconsistent with the stated rationales); - Some comments suggested it is not correct that non-resident service providers have an unjustified advantage over domestic service providers. - A monetary threshold could be considered to avoid disproportionate administrative burdens. - Developing countries generally do not have many treaties in force.
+For them solely developing a treaty provision would not help as it does not create taxing rights for a government. - Moreover, it is not clear how many countries do have domestic provisions in place that would tax income from ADS and are now restricted by existing treaty provisions. - These countries would be better helped with advice concerning how to introduce and administer such rules and by sharing experiences from members whose countries do have these domestic measures in place including ensuring that such provisions are consistent with other international obligations such as trade obligations. - It is unlikely that many countries (especially those in which major digital companies are resident) will accept this provision in their treaties as the issue at stake is a multilateral issue and requires a global solution.
 With reference to the approach used by the Inclusive Framework it is noted that it is far from evident that for the profits that will now be taxable in the market state a corresponding adjustment (or tax credit) should be given in the other contracting state and not in another (or several other) state(s).
 Concerns were therefore raised that the bilateral provision will lead to over-taxation of digital companies and/or unrelieved double taxation.
-As per the DG, a multilateral approach also raises concerns, complexity for instance being one and less than fair share of allocation of revenue being other besides complex multilateral dispute settlement mechanism as well as complex process for elimination of double taxation.
-As per the DG, a bilateral solution will work in the same way as it has worked for existing physical presence rules.